PeonyMuds/PeonyMuds.github.io/_pages/faqs.md

 ---
 layout: page
-permalink: /faq/
+permalink: /faqs/
-title: FAQ
+title: FAQs
-description: A simple troubleshooting page for problems I met.
+description: This page serves as a personal reference for swiftly troubleshooting and resolving frequently encountered issues and problems.
 nav: false # change this to make this present or absent on navbar
 nav_order: 99
 ---